Northern Quarter, Manchester

-The Northern Quarter (N4 or NQ) is an area of Manchester city centre, England, between Piccadilly station, Victoria station and Ancoats, centred on Oldham Street, just off Piccadilly Gardens.
-It was defined and named in the 1990s as part of the regeneration and gentrification of Manchester.
+The Northern Quarter (N4 or NQ) is an area of Manchester city centre, England, between Piccadilly station, Victoria station and Ancoats, and centred on Oldham Street just off Piccadilly Gardens.
+It was defined and named in the 1990s as part of the regeneration of Manchester.

-A centre of alternative and bohemian culture, the area includes Newton Street (borders with Piccadilly Basin), Great Ancoats Street (borders with Ancoats), Back Piccadilly (borders with Piccadilly Gardens) and Swan Street/High Street (borders with Shudehill/Arndale).
-Popular streets include Oldham Street, Tib Street, Newton Street, Lever Street, Dale Street, Hilton Street and Thomas Street.
+A centre of alternative and bohemian culture, the area includes Newton Street (bordering Piccadilly Basin), Great Ancoats Street (bordering Ancoats), Back Piccadilly (bordering Piccadilly Gardens) and Swan Street/High Street (bordering Shudehill/Arndale).
+Popular streets include Dale Street, Hilton Street, Lever Street, Newton Street, Oldham Street, Thomas Street, and Tib Street.

 History

 Early history

 Although the town of Manchester existed from medieval times (and had previously been the site of a Roman settlement), the area now designated as the Northern Quarter was not fully developed until the late 18th century.

-The area now between Shudehill and Victoria Station was first built upon in the 14th century, as the village of Manchester expanded as a local centre for the wool trade.
-The expansion of the area was gradual up to the mid-18th century, when Manchester markedly increased in size and significance with the onset of the Industrial Revolution.
+The area between Shudehill and Victoria station was first built upon in the 14th century, as the village of Manchester expanded as a local centre for the wool trade.
+Development was gradual until the mid-18th century, when Manchester increased markedly in size and significance with the onset of the Industrial Revolution.